Colored ice sculptures are a fun and easy winter art project for kids! Kids can stack the ice shapes and refreeze for a beautiful ice sculpture.

 How to Make Colored Ice Sculptures

-- Cups, muffin tins, and bowls of various sizes and shapes
+- Cups, muffin tins, containers and bowls of various sizes and shapes

 - Food coloring or liquid watercolors

-Once they were frozen, I ran the containers under warm water to loosen and remove the ice.
+Once they are frozen, run the containers under warm water to loosen and remove the ice.
 You can use the ice shapes in a sensory play bin or take them outside and create winter sculptures with them!

 Isn’t this colored ice sculpture beautiful in the sunlight?!